 Learn more: Reading and Writing Haven

 In this game, the goal is for one student to get their partner to guess the word by describing or giving examples of it.
 The trick?
 There’s a list of additional words they’re not allowed to use!
 Let other students see the card in advance to help keep the players honest.
-(Flash it on a whiteboard and have the guesser face away.
-If you’re online, hold up the card but have the guesser turn their back to the screen.)
+(Flash it on a whiteboard and have the guesser face away.)

 Learn more: Teaching Talking

-Choose a vocab word, then have the student roll a die (here’s a virtual option for online classrooms) to see which activity they get to complete.
+Choose a vocab word, then have the student roll a die (these virtual dice are handy) to see which activity they get to complete.